bbzaffari/Cooling-Link-Controller/README.md

 > 1. Select one sConfigElement at a time
 > 2. Modify its .value using pacing
 > 3. Save it after user confirmation
-> 4. Use its .MAX and .MIN pointers to enforce safe bounds
+> 4. Use its .MAX and MIN *pointers* to enforce safe bounds
 > 5. This abstraction enables:
 > 6. Code reusability
 > 7. Safe configuration